davidhalfpenny/GRC_CET/TrainingExcerpts.md

 #### CC1.4 COSO Principle 4: The entity demonstrates a commitment to attract, develop, and retain competent individuals in alignment with objectives.

-The following points of focus highlight important characteristics relating to this criterion:
+>The following points of focus highlight important characteristics relating to this criterion:

-Points of focus specified in the COSO framework:
+>Points of focus specified in the COSO framework:

-* Establishes Policies and Practices — Policies and practices reflect expectations of competence necessary to support the achievement of objectives.
+> * Establishes Policies and Practices — Policies and practices reflect expectations of competence necessary to support the achievement of objectives.
-* Evaluates Competence and Addresses Shortcomings — The board of directors and management evaluate competence across the entity and in outsourced service providers in relation to established policies and practices and act as necessary to address shortcomings.
+> * Evaluates Competence and Addresses Shortcomings — The board of directors and management evaluate competence across the entity and in outsourced service providers in relation to established policies and practices and act as necessary to address shortcomings.
-* Attracts, Develops, and Retains Individuals — The entity provides the mentoring and training needed to attract, develop, and retain sufficient and competent personnel and outsourced service providers to support the achievement of objectives.
+> * Attracts, Develops, and Retains Individuals — The entity provides the mentoring and training needed to attract, develop, and retain sufficient and competent personnel and outsourced service providers to support the achievement of objectives.

 ...

-Additional point of focus specifically related to all engagements using the trust services criteria:
+>Additional point of focus specifically related to all engagements using the trust services criteria:

 ...

-* Provides Training to Maintain Technical Competencies — The entity provides training programs, including continuing education and training, to ensure skill sets and technical competency of existing personnel, contractors, and vendor employees are developed and maintained.
+> * Provides Training to Maintain Technical Competencies — The entity provides training programs, including continuing education and training, to ensure skill sets and technical competency of existing personnel, contractors, and vendor employees are developed and maintained.

 #### CC2.2 COSO Principle 14: The entity internally communicates information, including objectives and responsibilities for internal control, necessary to support the functioning of internal control.

 ...

-Additional points of focus specifically related to all engagements using the trust services criteria:
+>Additional points of focus specifically related to all engagements using the trust services criteria:

 ...

-* Communicates Information to Improve Security Knowledge and Awareness — The entity communicates information to improve security knowledge and awareness and to model appropriate security behaviors to personnel through a security awareness training program.
+> * Communicates Information to Improve Security Knowledge and Awareness — The entity communicates information to improve security knowledge and awareness and to model appropriate security behaviors to personnel through a security awareness training program.

 ## SACSF